augustl/augustl.com/posts/blog/2019/best_bug_predictor_is_organizational_complexity.md

 * **Organizational Complexity**.
 Measures number of developers workong on the module, number of ex-developers that _used_ to work on the module but no longer does, how big a fraction of the organization as a whole that works or has worked on the module, the distance in the organization between the developer and the decision maker, etc.

-The results really do speak for themselvers.
+The results really do speak for themselves.

 | Model                    | Precision | Recall |
 | -------------------------|-----------|--------|